National frameworks to address hate crime in Switzerland

 Hate crime recording and data collection

-Hate crimes are prosecuted under Article 261bis of the Swiss Criminal Code, which protects against acts of racial discrimination committed in public.
+Hate crimes are prosecuted under Article 261bis of the Swiss Criminal Code, which protects against acts of discrimination committed in public on the grounds of race, ethnic origin, religion or sexual orientation, as well as under Article 261 CC, which includes protection against the desecration of religious objects and places of worship.
 As a result, there are offences registered that fall outside the OSCE's definition of hate crime.
 On the other hand, many acts that would fall under the definition, but which are not carried out in public, are not recorded under Article 261bis of the Criminal Code.
+Switzerland's legislation does not provide for penalty enhancements in hate crime cases, but the courts can take the offender's motives into account when determining the sentence (Article 47 CC).

-Hate crimes are not recorded as a distinct category by police.
-However, the Federal Office for Statistics has completely updated the Police Crime Statistics (PCS) system, and it is now possible to record offences that do not fall under Article 261bis of the Criminal Code as having a racist motive (such as a racially motivated offence not committed in public).
+In only 11 out of 26 cantons and in one city, the police register hate crimes as a distinct category.
+However, the Federal Office for Statistics has updated the Police Crime Statistics (PCS) system, and it is possible to record offences that do not fall under Article 261bis of the Criminal Code as having a racist motive (such as a racially motivated offence not committed in public).
 However, this feature is only optional, and the validity of the record depends on the relevant training and instruction of the police.
 The data is thus not used for the hate crime report.

 Hate crime victim support

 Switzerland provides support to hate crime victims as part of its general victim support scheme.
-Switzerland's legislation does not provide for penalty enhancements in hate crime cases, and hate crime victims have the same status as other crime victims, including in criminal proceedings.
+Hate crime victims have the same status as other crime victims, including in criminal proceedings.

 Switzerland's legislation grants victim support to anyone whose integrity has been directly impaired, either physically, sexually or psychologically, as a result of a criminal act, regardless of whether or not the perpetrator was sentenced or found guilty.
 Support is also available to the victim's family members or other people close to the victim.

 Switzerland's Counselling Network for Victims of Racism is a joint venture run by the Federal Commission against Racism and humanrights.ch, a Swiss civil society organization (CSO).
-It consists of 23 member organizations that provide legal, psychological and general advice to victims of racial discrimination.
+It consists of 23 member organizations that provide free legal, psychological and general advice to victims of racial discrimination.
 There is at least one Victims' Counselling Centre in each canton providing information on available support measures.
-The support includes free counselling, information and guidance, and medical, psychological, social, material and legal assistance.
 While immediate assistance for the most urgent needs is provided free of charge, the state can also contribute to the costs of long-term assistance based on the financial situation of the victim or their family.
-The victim can be referred to a Counselling Centre of their choice.
 Counselling Centres can provide help through other service providers, such as psychotherapists, legal counsels, and providers of emergency accommodation and security.

 The victim is a party to the proceedings if they act as a private plaintiff.
-Victims can claim compensation from the Cantonal Compensation Office and, as a civil party, from the perpetrator.
+Victims can claim compensation from the Cantonal Victim Support Service and, as a civil party, from the perpetrator.

 Hate crime capacity building